Chromium Project uses Timer Resolution to debug battery life issue

 First up my thoughts go out to those directly impacted by the fires.

 I found myself in a location that could have been at risk yesterday but thankfully we escaped with little more than some smoke and a glow on the horizon.
-We also has a near miss with some roof iron that . . . → Read More: Twitter, the Internet, and the Victorian Bush Fires
+We also has a near miss with some roof iron that fell from the smoke cloud meters from us but really compared to some of the stories it was nothing, a story for another day.

 iPhoto – Nice!
 Now I see the future of photos

 One thing I liked at MacWorld from Apple was the new version of iPhoto.
 Are Apple and Google competing for digital asset management supremacy?
 Google releases a version of Picasa for Mac that would have been an improvement over the old iPhoto.
-The next day Apple announce a new version of iPhoto that . . . → Read More: iPhoto – Nice!
-Now I see the future of photos
+The next day Apple announce a new version of iPhoto that takes it to the next level.

 Browser Wars – Return of the Choice